Performance management transformation showing collaborative conversation focused on passion alignment not ratings judgment

 The JPTI™ measures how well each employee’s current role aligns with their natural passions and interests.

 This becomes a leading indicator in performance management.
-High alignment predicts sustained high performance.
-Low alignment predicts struggles regardless of current ratings.
+High alignment can be a leading indicator of sustained performance.
+Low alignment can signal future struggle, even when current ratings still look acceptable.

 1. Strength-Role Match Analysis